 You can measure the casing inside diameter or get this from the well log if you have one.
-Look this number up in Table 1 to determine the number of gallons of water per foot of casing.
-The number of feet of water standing in the well can be calculated by subtracting the static water level (distance from the top of the well to the top of the water) from the total depth of the well from the top of the casing to the bottom of the well.
+Look this number up in Table 1 (page 19) to determine the number of gallons of water per foot of casing.
+The number of feet of water standing in the well can be calculated by subtracting the static water level (distance from the top of the well to the top of the water) from the total depth of the well (distance from the top of the casing to the bottom of the well).
 You may know these numbers already from the water well log or from when the well was drilled and can use them directly.
-You can also call the driller who drilled the well and ask if he has these records on the well.
+If you do not have the well record, you can call the driller who drilled the well and ask if he has these records on the well.
 You can also make arrangements with a certified water well driller to make these measurements of your well for you.